Government Relations & Public Policy

 We have the technical and regulatory intelligence that comes from lifetimes spent in public service and the insight that comes from staffers in both houses of Congress and on both sides of the aisle.

 The efforts of our policy professionals are enhanced by 600+ attorneys, advisors and policy analysts.
-A former U.S. Senator and a former U.S. Congressman join former staffers, and professionals who have served in key positions in a broad spectrum of federal and state-level agencies.
+A former U.S. Congressman joins former staffers and professionals who have served in key positions in a broad spectrum of federal and state-level agencies.

 Who we work with